 The Class

-The Class supports students in grades 4-12 who present with complex and severe mental health challenges and internalized, dysregulated behaviours significantly impacting their academic engagement and well-being in traditional educational settings.
-Foundationally specialized instruction in The Class emphasizes establish self-awareness, management and regulation, peer, and social relationship skills, as well as making responsible decisions.
+The Class provides educational programming for students in grades 4-12 who present with complex and severe mental health challenges and internalized, dysregulated behaviours significantly impacting their academic engagement and well-being.
+Social-emotional instruction in The Class emphasizes self-awareness, self-regulation, peer and social relationship skills, and strategies for engaging in academic learning.
+Social-Emotional Learning instruction is aligned with CASEL's competencies as identified within the CBE's Well-Being Framework.

-Reaching Independence through Support and Education
+Reaching Independence through Support and Education (RISE)

 Unique Settings